ncatlab/nlab-content/pages/1504.md

 * [[Nathan Berkovits]], _Super-Poincare Invariant Superstring Field Theory_, ([hep-th/9503099](http://arxiv.org/abs/hep-th/9503099))

-In contrast to bosonic string field theory, [[BV quantization]] of this theory is more intricate than simply relaxing the ghost number constraint for the elds of the classical action
+In contrast to bosonic string field theory, [[BV quantization]] of this theory is more intricate than simply relaxing the ghost number constraint for the fields of the classical action

 * [[Nathan Berkovits]], _Constrained BV description of string field theory_, Journal of High Energy Physics, Volume 2012, Issue 3.

 * M. Kroyter, Y. Okawa, M. Schnabl, S. Torii, [[Barton Zwiebach]], _Open superstring eld theory I: gauge xing, ghost structure, and propagator, Journal of High Energy Physics, Volume 2012, Issue 3.

-Finally, there is a formulation of open superstring field theory that diers from all other approaches in not fixing the picture of classical fields
+Finally, there is a formulation of open superstring field theory that differs from all other approaches in not fixing the picture of classical fields

-* M. Kroyter, _Superstring eld theory in the democratic picture_, Advances in Theoretical and Mathematical Physics, Volume 15, Number 3.
+* M. Kroyter, _Superstring field theory in the democratic picture_, Advances in Theoretical and Mathematical Physics, Volume 15, Number 3.

 On the other hand, the construction of bosonic closed string field theory ([Zwiebach 92](#Zwiebach)) takes its origin in the [[moduli space]] of closed [[Riemann surfaces]].
 Vertices represent a subspace of the moduli space, such that the moduli space decomposes uniquely into vertices and graphs,and do not apriori require a background.
 Graphs are constructed from the vertices by sewing together punctures along prescribed local coordinates around the punctures.
 But an assignment of local coordinates around the punctures, globally on the moduli space, is possible only up to rotations.
 This fact implies the level matching condition and via gauge invariance also the $b_0^- = 0$ constraint.